logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature_monitoring.md

     ```

 !!! info "Difference values and thresholds"
-    For more information about the computation of difference values and the comparison against threhold bounds see the [Comparison criteria section](../feature_monitoring/statistics_comparison.md#comparison-criteria) in the Statistics comparison guide.
+    For more information about the computation of difference values and the comparison against threshold bounds see the [Comparison criteria section](../feature_monitoring/statistics_comparison.md#comparison-criteria) in the Statistics comparison guide.

 ### Step 6: Save configuration